abdullahmujahidali/VetCrawler/README.md

-# Merck Vet Manual Scraper
+# Merck Veterinary Manual Crawler

-A Scrapy-based web scraper for extracting veterinary information from the Merck Veterinary Manual website.
+A web crawler for extracting veterinary information from the Merck Veterinary Manual website.
+The crawler is designed to extract all main sections and their subsections, and save them as JSON files.

 ## Features

-- Extracts all sections and topics from the Merck Veterinary Manual
+- Extracts all main sections from the Merck Veterinary Manual
-- Two scraper options:
+- Uses Selenium to handle JavaScript-rendered content
-  - Basic scraper (`merck_vet_manual`): Extracts section and topic names with URLs
+- Extracts subsections for each main section
-  - Full scraper (`merck_vet_manual_full`): Also extracts content from each topic page
+- Saves data in well-structured JSON format
-- Organized output in JSON format
+- Implements respectful crawling with rate limiting
-- Respectful crawling with built-in delays and rate limiting
+- Handles dynamic content loading

 ## Installation

 1. Clone this repository:
    ```
    git clone https://github.com/abdullahmujahidali/VetCrawler.git
-   cd merck-vet-scraper
+   cd crawler
    ```

 2. Create a virtual environment and activate it: